 The birth certificate in Guatemala initially lists the surrogate as the legal mother.
 Intended parents must apply for legal recognition or adoption to be named on the certificate.

-Costs typically range between $50,000 and $70,000, including medical fees, surrogate compensation, legal services, and travel expenses.
+Costs typically range between $50,000 and $80,000, including medical fees, surrogate compensation, legal services.

 Yes, Guatemala is an emerging destination for LGBTQ+ surrogacy.
 However, intended parents should consult with legal experts to address any specific challenges.